bitcoinops/bitcoinops.github.io/_topics/en/cpfp.md

   - title: "BTCPay Server 1.4.5 adds support for CPFP fee bumping"
     url: /en/newsletters/2022/03/02/#btcpay-server-1-4-6

+  - title: "Bitcoin Core #24152 begins accepting low-feerate transactions that are paid for by their children"
+    url: /en/newsletters/2022/04/13/#bitcoin-core-24152

 ## Optional.
 Same format as "primary_sources" above
 see_also:
   - title: CPFP carve-out